toptensoftware/cantabile-media-server/readme.md

 (ie: program change and CC 70 are equivalent).

+Notes:

-Note: all 4 program slots will use the standard MIDI program bank (MIDI CC's 0 and 32) at the time the program is loaded.
+* all 4 program slots will use the standard MIDI program bank (MIDI CC's 0 and 32) at the time the program is loaded.
+    ie: to set a banked program number to a program slot first send the bank MSB/LSB then send CC 70-73.
+* CC's 70-73 refer to program slots 0-3  (not to layers 0-3).
 To have a layer use an alternative program number slot set the layer's `programSlot` setting (see above).
+* when specifying program numbers using CCs 70-73 remember that the sent values must be zero based.
+    ie: the first program is 0.
+    In contrast, many MIDI programs display program numbers as one-based so  the first program number is 1 (event though it's transmitted as value 0).
+This means in the sending program, you may need to use one-based for program changes, and zero based for CC 70-73.

 ## Controlling Layer Visibility